juicedata/juicefs/docs/en/guide/quota.md

 JuiceFS began to support directory-level storage quota since v1.1, and you can use the `juicefs quota` subcommand for directory quota management and query.

 :::tip
-The usage statistic relies on the mount process, please do not use this feature until you ensure all writable mount processes are upgraded to v1.1.0.
+The usage statistic relies on the mount process, please do not use this feature until all writable mount processes are upgraded to v1.1.0.
 :::

 ### Limit directory capacity {#limit-directory-capacity}